Dr-Brook/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts the number of directories in the PATH script that lists environment variables script that lists all local variables and environment variables, and functions
+script that counts the number of directories in the PATH script that lists environment variables script that lists all local variables and environment variables, and functions script that creates a new local variable.
+	Name: BEST
+	Value: School